Ricardo Alvarez, MD, MSc

 Practicing Since: 1990

 World-renowned oncologist Dr. Ricardo H. Alvarez is recognized for his contributions to the multidisciplinary management of breast cancer, particularly inflammatory breast cancer.
-At Cancer Treatment Centers of America® (CTCA), Dr. Alvarez is part of the Breast Center for Advanced Oncology and is mainly focused on the treatment of advanced breast cancer and inflammatory breast cancer.
+At Cancer Treatment Centers of America® (CTCA), Dr. Alvarez is Medical Director of the Breast Center and Medical Director of Cancer Research.
+He is mainly focused on the treatment of advanced breast cancer and inflammatory breast cancer.

 “I work as part of a multidisciplinary team,” says Dr. Alvarez.
 “Surgical oncologists, medical oncologists and radiation oncologists discuss each patient.
 We outline a clear plan before our patients begin treatment.
 This is a very advanced group of medical professionals who dedicate the vast majority of their time to treating breast cancer.
 I think being treated at a cancer center, and seeing a specialist dedicated to treating breast cancer, rather than a general medical oncologist, can make a big difference for patients.”